What Is a Headless CMS?

 Why use a headless CMS?

-2. A headless CMS won’t become a legacy system in the future
+2. A headless CMS will never become a legacy system

 It won’t be a problem to start a new online channel of communication with customers or re-brand a front end as long as your CMS is headless.
-Such an initiative doesn’t require upgrading the CMS as it is decoupled from the front end.
+Such initiatives don’t require upgrading your CMS because it is decoupled from the front end.

 3. Headless CMSs are designed to provide an omnichannel customer experience

-Instead of creating and managing content for each of the channels separately, content editors can create content once and display it across various channels consistently.
-These channels may include websites, mobile apps, in-store devices, and social media accounts.
+Instead of creating and managing content for each channel separately, content creators can create content once and display it consistently across multiple channels like websites, mobile apps, in-store devices, and social media accounts.

 Business owners have cited other benefits of using a headless CMS, including reduced maintenance costs and a smaller content editing team.